Kai-Qi/BiP-MFT/README.md

 ## 📚 7.
 Citation
-When using our Infant-PWMl-CP dataset, please cite our paper.
-If you find this work useful in your research, please cite our paper:
+If using our Infant-PWMl-CP dataset or find this work useful in your research, please cite our paper:

 ```
 @article{qi2025bipmft,